Invasive Species – Vol. 8 No. 1

 The nun moth is a major pest of conifers and an occasional pest of broadleaf trees in Europe and Asia.
 The scientist in this study wanted to discover which trees... -

-The scientists were interested in discovering whether the Pacific tree frog population might also be affected by the presence of nonnative trout, similar to the way these trout had affected the mountain yellow-legged frog population.... -
+The scientists were interested in discovering whether the Pacific tree frog population might also be affected by the presence of nonnative trout, similar to the way these trout had affected... -

 The pine shoot beetle is an invasive species in the Great Lakes region of the United States.
 The pine shoot beetle was brought to the United States from Europe, Asia, and northern Africa.
 The... -